Hemtabad Assembly constituency

-Hemtabad is an assembly constituency in Uttar Dinajpur district in the Indian state of West Bengal.
+Hemtabad (SC) is an assembly constituency in Uttar Dinajpur district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 33 Hemtabad Assembly constituency (SC) covers Hemtabad community development block and Bhatol, Bindol, Jagadishpur, Mahipur, Sherpur, Rampur and Sitgram gram panchayats of Raiganj community development block.

 Hemtabad Assembly constituency is part of No. 5 Raiganj (Lok Sabha constituency).